LEAN: graph-based pruning for convolutional neural networks by extracting longest chains

-For the CS dataset, the MS-D network achieved a pruning ratio of 3.4\% with an average reduction in accuracy of 1.5\% using LEAN pruning.
-On the other hand, on the CamVid dataset, the mIoU declines steadily as pruning progresses which may be due to the higher difficulty of the CamVid segmentation problem.
-For the X-ray CT dataset, LEAN achieved a pruning ratio of 5.1\% with an F1-score drop of on average 5.7\%.

-For U-Net4, LEAN was able to outperform the individual filter pruning methods.
-In particular, LEAN achieved a 0.79\% pruning ratio with an accuracy reduction of on average 2.5\% for CS.
-Similarly to MS-D, on the CamVid dataset mIoU steadily decreased, although it did not drop off as severely for LEAN.
-Nevertheless, at a 3.1\% pruning ratio a large mIoU reduction of on average 24.8\% was observed.
-For the X-ray CT dataset, LEAN achieved a pruning ratio of 6.3\% with an F1-score drop of on average 3.4\%.

-For ResNet50, LEAN achieved a 0.79\% pruning ratio with an accuracy reduction of on average 2.1\% for CS, and 5.0\% pruning ratio with an average mIoU reduction of 16.3\% for CamVid.
-For the X-ray CT dataset, LEAN achieved a pruning ratio of 1.0\% with an average F1-score reduction of 4.1\%.
-In contrast, both magnitude and operator norm pruning reduced ResNet50's F1-score by more than 10\% for more than 10\% pruning ratio, meaning LEAN is able to prune more severely by an order of magnitude.
+In the CS dataset results, we notice a drop-off point where performance decreased significantly for all networks.
+On average over 5 runs of pruning, LEAN achieved a 3.4\%, 0.79\%, and 0.79\% pruning ratio for MS-D, U-Net4, and ResNet50, with an average accuracy reduction of 1.4\%, 2.5\%, and 2.1\% respectively.
+On ResNet50, at an accuracy reduction of 3\% compared to the unpruned network, LEAN achieves a 43\% reduction in the number of convolutions compared to GM and SFP.
+Below 15\% accuracy reduction SFP and GM perform better, but the network no longer reliably segments the data at these accuracies.

+On the dynamic X-ray CT dataset, we notice large fluctuations in F1 for MS-D and U-Net4.
+This may be due to the F1-score which is defined as a reciprocal.
+In addition, on U-Net4, LEAN performs better than the structured pruning methods right from the start.
+On average over 5 runs, LEAN achieved a 5.1\% and 6.3\% pruning ratio for MS-D and U-Net4, with an average F1 drop of 5.7\%, and 3.3\% respectively.
+For ResNet50, a drop-off point is again observed, which occurs at a significantly lower pruning ratio for LEAN than for both global pruning methods.
+GM and SFP exhibit a more gradual reduction in F1-score.At an F1-score reduction of 3\% compared to the unpruned network, LEAN achieves a 92\% reduction in the number of convolutions compared to GM and SFP.